opentripplanner/OpenTripPlanner/docs/Developers-Guide.md

  * Join the [developer mailing list](http://groups.google.com/group/opentripplanner-dev)

- * Fix typos and improve the documentation on the wiki or within the `/docs` directory of the project (details below).
+ * Fix typos and improve the documentation within the `/docs` directory of the project (details below).

  * [File a bug or new feature request](http://github.com/openplans/OpenTripPlanner/issues/new).